XoopsModules25x/tdmdownloads/README.md

 Please visit us on https://xoops.org

-Current and upcoming "next generation" versions of XOOPS CMS are being crafted on GitHub at: https://github.com/XOOPS
+Current and upcoming "next generation" versions of XOOPS CMS are crafted on GitHub at: https://github.com/XOOPS